echeran/icu/docs/userguide/dev/gitdev.md

 The process is different between when we are between RC and GA and when we are after GA.

+### Between RC and GA

-**Between RC and GA:** When working on a commit that you know at the time of authorship to be a candidate for the maintenance branch, write the commit and send the PR directly against the maintenance branch.
+When working on a commit that you know at the time of authorship to be a candidate for the maintenance branch, write the commit and send the PR directly against the maintenance branch.
 All commits on the maint branch will be merged *from maint to main* as a BRS task (see the next section).